j-klawson/portfolio-rebalancer/README.md

 ## 🔧 Features

 - Pulls real-time prices from Yahoo Finance
-- Checks 5% threshold deviation from target allocations
+- Checks 5% threshold deviation from target allocations or average
 - Exports Excel reports and charts
 - Logs history and portfolio value snapshots
 - Sends email notifications if rebalancing is needed